wltrimbl/cloud-kmers/countingkmers.md

 Comparing this kmer spectrum,
 * Adapter scrubbing barely reduced the total depth on the genome.
 * Adapter scrubbing only slightly reduced the number and fraction of singleton observations.
+This improved our data "quality" by removing spurious concatamers between the adapter and bits of genomic context.